Where Do You Want to

 the Different Categories of Fasting.

-kind of food or in terms of both time and food, and they are the
+time, of the kind of food or in terms of both time and food, and

 Shut Noah and Family in before the Flooding began